Inside The World’s Creepiest Ghost Town

 Let's Party

-What's life in the desert without a lemonade factory?
-A playground for the kids?
-A skittle-alley (picture bowling but slightly different)?
-The wealthy residents of Kolmanskop worked hard and played hard.
+What’s life in the desert without a lemonade factory, a playground for the kids, or a skittle-alley (imagine bowling with a twist)?
+The wealthy residents of Kolmanskop knew how to work hard—and play even harder.

 Bowling, Kolmanskop, Namibia - 2007Joachim Huber, CC BY-SA 2.0, Wikimedia Commons